Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \subsubsection{Dataset Construction}

-To the best of our knowledge, there are few public benchmarks (e.g., TaxiBJ-P1 \cite{liang2019urbanfm}) for fine-grained traffic flow inference.
+To the best of our knowledge, there are few public benchmarks (e.g., TaxiBJ \cite{liang2019urbanfm}) for fine-grained traffic flow inference.
 To promote the development of this field, we construct two large-scale datasets, i.e., XiAn and ChengDu, by collecting a mass of vehicle trajectories and external factor data from two real-world cities\footnote{https://gaia.didichuxing.com}.
-Notice that our datasets are more challenging because of the focus on inflow/outflow, where the fine-grained flow is much different from the coarse-grained flow.
-By contrast, TaxiBJ-P1 focuses on the volume-based flow, where the distribution of fine-grained flow is similar to that of coarse-grained flow.
+Notice that our datasets are more challenging because of the focus on inflow/outflow, where the fine-grained flow is much different from the coarse-grained flow and the total inflow/outflow of $N{\times}N$ fine-grained regions is not equal to the inflow/outflow of the corresponding coarse-grained region.
+By contrast, TaxiBJ focuses on the volume-based flow, where the distribution of fine-grained flow is similar to that of coarse-grained flow and the total volume of $N{\times}N$ fine-grained regions is equal to the volume of the corresponding coarse-grained region.
 In this work, we conduct experiments on all the above datasets, whose overviews are summarized in Table \ref{dataset}.
 The HappyValley dataset \cite{liang2019urbanfm} is not adopted in our work, since Happy Valley is a theme park without obvious traffic roads.
 Moreover, this dataset has not been released.

 \textbf{1) XiAn}: This dataset was built based on the vehicle flow of Xian, China.
 An area of 20 square kilometers within the second ring road is taken as our studied area.
 This area is split into $16\times16$ grids for the coarse-grained map, while the fine-grained map is composed of $64\times64$ grids.
 A total of 1221 million records were collected from Oct.1st, 2016 to Nov.30th, 2016.
 Each record contains the information of vehicle ID, geographic coordinate, and the corresponding timestamp.
 For each grid, we measured its inflow and outflow every 15 minutes by counting the number of vehicles entering or exiting the grid.
 The data of the first month and that of the last two weeks are used for training and testing respectively, while the data of the remaining days are used for validation.
 Some traffic flow maps and the road network of our XiAn dataset are shown in the first row of Fig. \ref{fig:visual_datasets}.